stevana/stateful-pbt-with-fakes/README.md

 - Daniel for discussing fix for parallel generation issue

 [^1]: Is there a source for this story?
-I can’t remember where I’ve
+I can't remember where I've
     heard it.
 This short
     [biography](http://www.erlang-factory.com/conference/London2011/speakers/JohnHughes)
     gives some of the details:

-    > “From 2002-2005 he led a major research project in software
+    > "From 2002-2005 he led a major research project in software
     > verification, funded by the Swedish Strategic Research Foundation.
-    > This led to the development of Quviq QuickCheck in Erlang.”
+    > This led to the development of Quviq QuickCheck in Erlang."

     I believe
     [this](https://strategiska.se/forskning/genomford-forskning/ramanslag-inom-it-omradet/projekt/2010/)
     must be the project mentioned above.

-[^2]: There’s some room for error here from the users side, e.g. the
+[^2]: There's some room for error here from the users side, e.g. the
     user could create non-unique refererences.
 In a proper library one might want to introduce a `genSym` construct which guarantees uniqueness.

 [^3]: So stateful property-based testing with a trivial `runReal` can be
-    seen as crude version of a random path exploring “model checker”.
+    seen as crude version of a random path exploring "model checker".
     One could perhaps implement something closer to TLC (the model checker for TLA+), which enumerates all paths up to some depth, by using `smallcheck` rather than `QuickCheck`.
-If this topic interests you, you might also want to have a look at Gabriella Gonzalez’s [HasCal](https://github.com/Gabriella439/HasCal).
+If this topic interests you, you might also want to have a look at Gabriella Gonzalez's [HasCal](https://github.com/Gabriella439/HasCal).

-    I don’t have an example for this, but I guess one can also think of stateful property-based testing with a trivial `runFake` as a crude version of a fuzzer (without coverage guidance).
+    I don't have an example for this, but I guess one can also think of stateful property-based testing with a trivial `runFake` as a crude version of a fuzzer (without coverage guidance).
 For more on this and how to add coverage guidance, see [*Coverage guided, property